abuiles/ember-101/computed-properties-and-observers.md

   }.on('init').observes('isDirty')
 ~~~~~~~~

-We define an observer with the prototype extension `.observes` which
+We define an observer with the prototype extension `.observes`, which
-receive any number of properties to observe, then when any of the
+receives any number of properties to observe.
+When any of the
-properties is set the function is called automatically.
+properties is set, the function is automatically called.

-The pattern `.on('init').observes('propertyName')` is very common to
+The pattern `.on('init').observes('propertyName')` is a common method to
-make sure the observer is enabled, by default observers are not
+make sure the observer is enabled.
+By default, observers are not
-switched on until the function where they are being defined is called,
+switched on until the function where they are defined is called.
-if we define the observer as follows:
+If we define the observer as follows:

 {title="controllers/articles/item.js", lang="JavaScript"}
 ~~~~~~~~